Capital Gains Tax Valuation

 Private Residence Relief (PRR): Continues to exempt gains from the sale of a taxpayer’s main home.
 Planning the designation of a primary residence, especially for those with multiple properties, can lead to significant tax reductions under current CGT rules.

-Business Asset Disposal Relief:Â Previously known as Entrepreneurs' Relief, this relief is aimed at reducing the CGT rate to 10% on certain business assets.
+Business Asset Disposal Relief: Previously known as Entrepreneurs' Relief, this relief applies a reduced CGT rate of 14% on qualifying disposals of certain business assets (up to the £1 million lifetime limit) for disposals in the 2025-26 tax year.
 Taxpayers planning to dispose of business assets should ensure they meet the criteria to benefit from this reduced rate.

-Gift Hold-Over Relief:Â This relief allows gains to be 'held over' when gifting business assets or selling them for less than their market value to help the buyer.
+Gift Hold-Over Relief: This relief allows gains to be 'held over' when gifting business assets or selling them for less than their market value to help the buyer.
 The gain is then not subject to CGT at the time of the gift, but is instead deferred until the recipient disposes of the asset.

 Real Estate Specific Considerations